LeslieK-Lab/LeslieK-Lab/README.md

 - Avid vocalist ever since I could make sounds with my vocal cords. 🎤
 - Pickleball addict since end 2024 and aiming to start competing more seriously this year. 🏓
 - Need a lot of sleep.
 It helps my brain defragment. 😴
+- Used to do C/C++ and Object-oriented programming eons back, and loved it! ❤️